dontAskVI/Hyperledger-Burrow-Petshop/README.md

 ```$ snak import_keys account_list.json```

 After the keys are imported.
-You can now run Hyperledger burrow.
+You can now run Hyperledger Burrow.

 ```$ snak run_burrow```